 Remember, whatever your relationship with your banker, he or she works for a company that must make a profit.
-If the risk of the loan cannot be reconciled with the return, there is no deal, so it's your job to convince your banker that you're a good risk.
+So if the risk of the loan cannot be reconciled with the return, there is no deal.
+Therefore, it's your job to convince your banker that you're a good risk.